O-I Glass (NYSE:OI) Issues FY 2022 Earnings Guidance

-O-I Glass (NYSE:OI – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $2.10-$2.25 for the period, compared to the consensus EPS estimate of $2.15.
+O-I Glass (NYSE:OI – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+The company provided earnings per share guidance of $2.10-$2.25 for the period, compared to the consensus earnings per share estimate of $2.15.
 The company issued revenue guidance of -.
 O-I Glass also updated its FY 2024 guidance to $2.20-$2.40 EPS.

-Several analysts recently issued reports on the company.
-Credit Suisse Group increased their price target on O-I Glass from $18.00 to $21.00 and gave the company an outperform rating in a report on Thursday, June 9th.
-Barclays cut shares of O-I Glass from an equal weight rating to an underweight rating and decreased their price objective for the company from $15.00 to $13.00 in a research report on Monday, July 11th.
-Deutsche Bank Aktiengesellschaft decreased their price objective on shares of O-I Glass from $16.00 to $13.00 in a research report on Tuesday, July 19th.
-Finally, Royal Bank of Canada upped their price objective on shares of O-I Glass from $14.00 to $16.00 in a research report on Wednesday, June 8th.
-Two analysts have rated the stock with a sell rating, four have given a hold rating and three have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the company has an average rating of Hold and a consensus price target of $15.22.
+Several brokerages have recently weighed in on OI.
+Barclays lowered their target price on O-I Glass from $13.00 to $12.00 and set an underweight rating on the stock in a report on Monday.
+Deutsche Bank Aktiengesellschaft lowered their target price on O-I Glass from $16.00 to $13.00 in a report on Tuesday, July 19th.
+Royal Bank of Canada lifted their price target on shares of O-I Glass from $14.00 to $16.00 in a research report on Wednesday, June 8th.
+Finally, Credit Suisse Group lifted their price target on shares of O-I Glass from $18.00 to $21.00 and gave the company an outperform rating in a research report on Thursday, June 9th.
+Two equities research analysts have rated the stock with a sell rating, four have issued a hold rating and three have issued a buy rating to the company’s stock.
+According to MarketBeat.com, O-I Glass currently has a consensus rating of Hold and an average target price of $15.11.

 O-I Glass Stock Performance

-Large investors have recently made changes to their positions in the company.
+A number of hedge funds have recently added to or reduced their stakes in the stock.
 Lazard Asset Management LLC acquired a new stake in shares of O-I Glass in the first quarter valued at approximately $34,000.
-Captrust Financial Advisors increased its stake in shares of O-I Glass by 174.8% during the second quarter.
-Captrust Financial Advisors now owns 6,948 shares of the industrial products company’s stock valued at $97,000 after acquiring an additional 4,420 shares during the period.
-Prelude Capital Management LLC acquired a new position in shares of O-I Glass during the first quarter valued at approximately $185,000.
-Graham Capital Management L.P. acquired a new position in shares of O-I Glass during the first quarter valued at approximately $216,000.
-Finally, United Services Automobile Association acquired a new position in shares of O-I Glass during the second quarter valued at approximately $233,000.
-Institutional investors and hedge funds own 93.44% of the company’s stock.
+Captrust Financial Advisors boosted its position in O-I Glass by 174.8% during the second quarter.
+Captrust Financial Advisors now owns 6,948 shares of the industrial products company’s stock worth $97,000 after acquiring an additional 4,420 shares during the last quarter.
+Prelude Capital Management LLC acquired a new stake in O-I Glass during the first quarter worth approximately $185,000.
+Graham Capital Management L.P. acquired a new stake in O-I Glass during the first quarter worth approximately $216,000.
+Finally, United Services Automobile Association acquired a new stake in O-I Glass during the second quarter worth approximately $233,000.
+93.44% of the stock is owned by hedge funds and other institutional investors.

 O-I Glass, Inc, through its subsidiaries, manufactures and sells glass containers to food and beverage manufacturers primarily in the Americas, Europe, and the Asia Pacific.
 The company produces glass containers for alcoholic beverages, including beer, flavored malt beverages, spirits, and wine.
 It is also involved in the production of glass packaging for various food items, soft drinks, tea, juices, and pharmaceuticals.